HertonMabongue/HertonMabongue/README.md

 ## About Me

-### <p align="left"> I am a Computer Science student at Stellenbosch University with a passion for finding innovative solutions to real-world problems.
+### <p align="left"> I am a Computer Science student at Stellenbosch University interested in finding solutions to real-world problems(Still learning).
 My interests lie in web and software development, and I enjoy collaborating with others to create impactful products.<br><br> I'm always eager to learn about technologies as a whole and integrate them into different aspects of life.</p>

 # Languages and Techstack: